-We are seeking people with lesbian, gay, bisexual, transgender and queer (LGBTQ) experience to participate in a new research project.
-The study is a joint project of the University of Sydney, Monash University and the University of New South Wales.
+We are seeking people with lesbian, gay, bisexual, transgender or queer (LGBTQ) experience to take part in the study.

 What is the study about?